 Corn feed provides more than enough calories, but is too low in fatty acids and certain amino acids, vitamins and minerals for chickens to thrive on and can cause obesity in chickens (3).
 Besides a burst of energy, corn has very little else that chickens need (4).

-Begging in 2018, we will begin offering eggs by the dozen, hatching eggs and day old chicks for sale from our flock.
+We are now offering eggs by the dozen, hatching eggs and day old chicks for sale from our flock.